-As referenced in Exhibit A of the attached contract, the parties have the option to extend the agreement for up to three (3) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties, and Governor and Council approval.
+As referenced in Exhibit A, of the original agreement, the parties have the option to extend the agreement for up to three (3) additional years, contingent upon satisfactory delivery of services, available funding, agreement of the parties and Governor and Council approval.
+The Department is not exercising its option to renew at this time.